 How do you know that you are getting the right Public Adjuster to represent your interests?
 Much like any professional industry, it truly pays to properly evaluate your representative.
 Here are a few things you should know before you hire a Public Adjuster.

-1. Check their License.
-Verify that the entity and the person handling your claim are properly licensed by your state.
-Every state that licenses adjusters has a department of insurance.Sample (Arizona Department of Insurance) Get on the department of insurance’s website and verify that your potential adjuster is properly licensed and that their license is in good standing.
+Be sure to verify that the entity and the person handling your claim are properly licensed by your state.
+Every state that licenses adjusters has a department of insurance.Sample (Arizona Department of Insurance) Check the department of insurance’s website to verify that your potential adjuster is licensed.
+It is also important that their license is in good standing.
 Most of these website also provide information on the length of time they have been licensed.
 In addition, many states require that the company’s sales staff is also licensed to solicit you after a loss.
 Be sure to check your local department of insurance’s website for information on Public Adjuster licensing and solicitation rules.

 2. Do they have insurance?

 Loss sites are inherently dangerous and policy coverages can be confusing.
-You need to protect yourself by seeing that your Public Adjuster carries the proper insurance to cover you in case of an accident at the loss site or mishandling of your insurance claim.
-We suggest you verify that your Public Adjuster carries errors and omissions insurance, as well as workman’s compensation and liability insurance.
+You need to protect yourself by seeing that your Public Adjuster carries the proper insurance to cover you in case of an accident.
+It is also important they have insurance to cover you in case they mishandle your insurance claim.
+We suggest you verify that your Public Adjuster carries errors and omissions insurance.
+It is also recommended they have workman’s compensation and liability insurance.